artist’s proof (a/p)

 has slowly been replacing chromogenic prints.
 An inkjet print is made from a digital negative or file using fine droplets of water-based ink.
 A distinction is often made between inkjet dyes and inkjet pigment inks.
 The pigment inks are typically used by professional printers as they are considered more stable.

-modern / later print
+later / modern / lifetime print

 negative